Graduate School Admission Requirements

 Institution Code: 1319

-In order to be admitted to Illinois State, a student must have earned a four-year bachelor's degree or its equivalent from a college or university that is accredited by the appropriate regional accrediting association.
+In order to be admitted to Illinois State as a graduate student, a student must have earned a four-year bachelor's degree or its equivalent from a college or university that is accredited by the appropriate regional accrediting association.
+Some doctoral or certificate programs may require a master's degree.

-All students need to present official transcripts from each college or university other than Illinois State at which graduate, undergraduate, or non-degree credit was earned.
+If accepted, all students must present official transcripts from each college or university other than Illinois State at which graduate, undergraduate, or non-degree credit was earned.
 Students seeking readmission or who have been formerly enrolled at Illinois State do not need to resubmit previous transcripts.

 Illinois State University